This Style Korean Try Me Review Me Set comprises five products from US skincare brand, Rovectin :

 In terms of performance, I found this lotion to be simply lovely.
 My face felt smoother and softer immediately after just one use and one layer.
 Clearly the large number of humectants and moisturising ingredients in this formula perform.
 The moisture and texture enhancement it provides have proven addictive as I continue to use this in both day and night routines.
 Combining the great results and safe composition makes it a winner for all skin types.
 It’s gentle enough for those with sensitive skin while moisture retention and enhancement will impress those suffering dryness.
 My combination skin happily drank it up.

+A full review is available here.
 The lotion can be purchased at Style Korean.